-- ▶ Angle of rotation: Angle by which the entire stud is rotated - Stud position: Position of the stud referenced to the programmed position.
+- ▶ Allowance for side: Finishing allowance for the side - ▶ Angle of rotation: Angle by which the entire stud is rotated - Stud position: Position of the stud referenced to the programmed position.

+- ▶ 2.
+Set-up clearance

 - Overlap factor

 - ▶ Feed rate for traversing between machining positions

-- ► Climb milling, or
+- Climb milling, or

 - Up-cut milling